benbrastmckie/.config/README.md

 ### Cloned Config

-Assuming that you did not fork my config, make an account on GitHub if you haven't already, create a repository called 'config' or something similar (without including a Readme), and copy the SSH address which should be shown upon clicking the `Code` button.
+Assuming that you did not fork my config, make an account on GitHub if you haven't already, create a new repository called 'config' or something similar (without including a Readme), and copy the SSH address which should be shown upon clicking the `Code` button.
 Now run:

 ```